 - b.
-Users with access to HMIS will be assigned one of the following access roles.
-Access roles control the level and type of access the user has to functionality within the OC HMIS. - a.
+Access roles control the level and type of access the user has to functionality within the OC HMIS.
+HMIS.
+Users with access to OC.
+HMIS will be assigned the Agency Staff, Agency Administrator, or Read Only access role.
+Agency Staff or Agency Administrator users can also be given CES access. one of the following access roles.
+Access roles control the level and type of access the user has to functionality within the OC.
+HMIS. - a.
 Agency Staff: Users with this access have the ability to add and edit client profiles, enrollments, services, and exits, as well as the ability to run client-level, canned, and ad hoc reports.
-This level of access is the most common in OC HMIS. - b.
+This level of access is the most common in OC HMIS.

+- b.
 Agency Administrator: Users with this access have the same abilities as Agency Staff users, as well as the ability to delete enrollments, services, files, and location data at the user's Primary Agency.
 The Agency Administrator is responsible to be the first tier of technical support to their agency HMIS Users.
 After all resources are exhausted, the Agency Administrator will submit an HMIS helpdesk support ticket.
 Only Agency Administrator are permitted to submit tickets to ensure the request has been reviewed by the responsible parties. - c.
 Read Only: Users with this access can view client profiles, enrollments, services, and exits, but cannot add or edit data, and they cannot run canned or ad hoc reports. - d.
 CES Access: Agency Staff or Agency Administrator users can also be given CES access.
 Users with CES access have access to the Referrals page, which includes adding clients to the Community Queue, adding and editing housing opportunities, and reviewing or denying matches to housing opportunities.